Pop (Slovenian TV channel): Series

 POP TV airs top series of American and European production, mainly focusing on Hollywood produced series.

 House, Desperate Housewives, Dexter, Lost, Sex and the City, Dirty Sexy Money, Monk, CSI, CSI: Miami, CSI: New York, ER, Friends, Kommisar Rex, Law and Order: Special Victims Unit, Grey's Anatomy, Ally McBeal, Fringe, Ugly Betty, Burn Notice, The Mentalist, Breaking Bad, House of Cards, Downton Abbey, Castle, Bones, and The Blacklist are some hit series that have aired on the channel.

 The Oprah Winfrey Show, Rachael Ray, The Jerry Springer Show, Ricki Lake and Dr. Oz Show are popular American shows that have aired on the channel.

 Soap operas / telenovelas

 In 1997, the channel started to air a Mexican telenovela, Esmeralda.
 The series was a huge hit and from then on, the weekday afternoons on the channel have been reserved for telenovelas.

 The channel airs soap operas from many South American countries, Spain, Mexico, Turkey, Germany, Austria and Croatia.

 Animated series and children's shows

 In 2002, POP TV launched its first cartoon block called Ringa-raja on weekend mornings.
-The program lasted until 2010 when it was renamed to Moj-Moj.
+The program lasted until 2010 when it was renamed Moj-Moj.
 In 2013, the name of the block was changed again, to Oto čira čara.
 The block has that name until this day.

 SpongeBob SquarePants, Ben 10, Bakugan Battle Brawlers, Bob the Builder, Winx Club, Roary the Racing Car, Power Rangers, Star Wars: The Clone Wars and LazyTown are some of the many cartoons and kids' shows that aired in the cartoon blocks on POP TV.